 ii.
 Through the Looking Glass (a group exhibition of self-portraits that I've been planning with Mercer Chance Gallery since last September) finally opened this week.
 It was great meeting the artists involved and seeing artwork in the flesh instead of over email or on a screen.
 It was a fun and fascinating experience curating and hanging the work with Rachel and Michael on the Wednesday morning.
 The final show looked great.

 Despite the weather, the private view was packed.
 Lots of friends made huge efforts to be there on the opening night and I felt loved and supported.
 I received a lot of encouraging comments about my work (painter Leon Pozniakow even said that my work was his favourite!) and felt that my print held its own alongside the work of some artists that I really admire.
-We get asked a lot about the contemporary context of our practices at uni and this was it.
+We get asked a lot at uni about the contemporary context of our practices and this is it.
 Onwards and upwards!

 iii.
 I had a few hours to kill after hanging the show so went to see All Too Human on its opening day at the Tate Britain.
 It is a brilliant survey of British figurative art.
 The majority of the rooms are superbly curated and the work on display is incredible.
 It was exciting to see paintings (some familiar, some new to me) by Auerbach, Kossoff, Freud and many others.
 It's only March but it may well end up being my favourite exhibition of the year.
 I look forward to my next visits.